tyo8/brain_representations/README.md

 # Brain Representations
-A (partial) repository for my thesis project
+A repository for topological comparisons of dimension reduction algorithms applied to resting-state fMRI data.

-## Outline
+## Rough Overview
 This repository contains code for/commemorates the directory tree structure of the repository underlying the analyses in <at least one untitled future paper.>

 In this repository:
+1. we have several different repositories of source code; the most populated one is 'src_py', with 'src_bash' a distant second and 'src_MATLAB' an even further third
-1. we have a bunch of bash/slurm code meant to script a bunch of resource-heavy operations on a compute cluster, plus the occasional bit of python code meant to do the same
+2. we have lots of bash/slurm code meant to script resource-heavy operations on a compute cluster, plus the occasional bit of python code meant to do the same
-2. we have a few nuggets of source code nestled away in the mess; the most notable one is 'src_py', with 'src_bash' a distant second and 'src_MATLAB' an even further third
 3. we have brain representation extraction code and figure-making code in relevant directories: code is only included in "src_\*" if it is intentionally multipurpose
+4. we have directories corresponding to the computation, outputs, and feature extraction of the brain representation/dimension reduction methods we consider
-4. finally, we also have Ripser [2] and Ripser-image [3] here, upon which all of the persistence analysis is *actually* built
+5. finally, we also have Ripser [2] and Ripser-image [3] here, upon which all of the persistence analysis is *actually* built

 ## Structure of the repository